 The name DuckDuckGo was derived from the popular children’s game Duck Duck Goose, only because Weinberg liked the sound of it.
 He also enjoyed the idea of creating an online search experience that didn’t track your every move and sell it to marketers.

-Many users exclusively use DuckDuckGo to reward them from not profiting from search results.
+Many users exclusively use DuckDuckGo to reward them for not profiting from search results.

 Why would search engines give your search history to law enforcement?
 Simply because law enforcement asked for it, usually as part of a legal investigation.
 If you read privacy policies and terms of service carefully you will notice that they say they can give out your information on court order.